 The following figure supplements are available for Figure 4:

-Figure Supplement 1 Anti-GAD1 and anti-ChAT immunoreactivity of Mi1, Mi4, C3, TmY15 and CT1.
+Figure Supplement 1 Anti-VGlut, anti-ChAT and anti-GAD1 immunoreactivity of T4’s input neurons.

 Figure 2 – Figure Supplement 1 Additional TmY15 and CT1 anatomy.
 (A) TmY15 neurons have arbours in the medulla, lobula and lobula plate neuropiles.
 In the lobula, the presence of some TmY15 branches in the distalmost layer is compatible with TmY15 being a synaptic partner of OFF-pathway T5 neurons.
 (B) Plan view of TmY15 arbours in the inner medulla (in and near stratum M10).
 Column structure of the medulla is apparent in the anti-Brp pattern.
 The approximate outline of one column is indicated (dotted circle).
 (C) Projection pattern of the two CT1 cells in an entire fly’s brain.
 Each cell has arbours in the medulla (stratum M10) and lobula (stratum Lo1).
 The cell bodies are located near the midline in the anterior central brain close to the antennal lobes; each cell projects to the contralateral optic lobe.
 (D) Image of an MCFO labeled single CT1 cell.
 Note the highly regular column pattern of the cells arbours.
 (E) CT1 arbours in a plan view of lobula layer Lo1.
 The regular columnar structure of CT1 in this layer (which contains T5 dendrites) is highly similar to its medulla arbours (which synapse with T4 dendrites).
 Scale bars, 20 µm (A), 10 µm (B, E), and 50 µm (C, D).

-Figure 3 – Figure Supplement 1 Numbers in parentheses (key, upper right) are the gross synaptic input counts to each T4 subtype.
-Number of synaptic inputs from individual presynaptic cells to the four T4 subtypes of the Home column.
+Figure 3 – Figure Supplement 1 Total counts of synaptic connections between the input neurons and T4 subtypes.
+(A) Fraction of the total synaptic connections for eight cell types presynaptic to T4s.
+Numbers in parentheses (key, upper right) are the gross synaptic input counts to each T4 subtype.
+(B) Number of synaptic inputs from individual presynaptic cells to the four T4 subtypes of the Home column.
 T4a-T4d, with four direction preferences: front to back, fb; back to front, bf; down to up, du; and up to down, ud; respectively.
-Note that connections having only a single synapse are not used in the plots in Figure 3B-3F.
+Note that connections having only a single synapse are not used in the plots in Figure 3A.